islandora-community/IslandoraCon2023/index.md

 * May 08 - CfP closes
 * May 24 - Successful speakers will have been notified, and conference program complete
-* May 29 - Regular registration begins
+* June 01 - Regular registration begins

 ### Conference Committee